svc-bot-mds/terraform-provider-tdh/docs/resources/cluster.md

 page_title: "tdh_cluster Resource - tdh"
 subcategory: ""
 description: |-
   Represents a service instance or cluster.
-Some attributes are used only once for creation, they are: dedicated, network_policy_ids, cluster_metadata.Changing only tags is supported at the moment.
+Some attributes are used only once for creation, they are: dedicated, network_policy_ids, cluster_metadata.
+  Changing only tags is supported at the moment.
 If you wish to update network policies associated with it, please refer resource: tdh_cluster_network_policies_association.
 ---

 # tdh_cluster (Resource)

 Represents a service instance or cluster.
-Some attributes are used only once for creation, they are: `dedicated`, `network_policy_ids`, `cluster_metadata`.<br>Changing only `tags` is supported at the moment.
+Some attributes are used only once for creation, they are: `dedicated`, `network_policy_ids`, `cluster_metadata`.
+Changing only `tags` is supported at the moment.
 If you wish to update network policies associated with it, please refer resource: `tdh_cluster_network_policies_association`.

 ## Example Usage